Crannoch Circular Walk, Cullen

 Yes, there are toilets in the square and at the beach.
 They are maintained by locals to a high standard.

 Although we did not complete the entire Crannoch Circular path, the Crannoch Wood Circular section we did do was lovely and highly recommended.
-Wildlife, Forests, Lochs, and stunning views, what else could you ask for?
+Wildlife, Forests, Lochs, and wonderful coastal scenery, what else could you ask for?

 See the Discover Cullen website for more info on things to do in Cullen.